Axion boson stars with wormhole topology

 \section{Conclusion}

-In this paper, we present a systematic investigation of a gravitational model featuring a nontrivial spacetime topology, comprising an axion field as a dark matter candidate and a phantom field as a dark energy candidate.
+In this paper, we present a systematic investigation of a gravitational model featuring nontrivial spacetime topology, comprising an axion field as a dark matter candidate and a phantom field as a dark energy candidate.
 This model shares features with known phantom-energy wormhole solutions but also displays unique properties.
-As the throat parameter increases and the axion decay constant decreases, the mass and charge curves versus frequency evolve from a tight spiral to a ``duckbill" shape, then to a loose spiral.
-For small throat parameters, the Kretschmann scalar is orders of magnitude larger and diverges near the throat, indicating a breakdown in traversability.
-Although it generally decreases with larger throat parameters, the scalar can increase at low frequencies-behavior linked to energy condition distributions.
-While the NEC is violated throughout spacetime, it holds in certain parameter ranges.
+As the $r_0$ increases and the $f_a$ decreases, the mass and charge curves versus frequency evolve from a tight spiral to a ``duckbill" shape, then to a loose spiral.
+For small $r_0$, the Kretschmann scalar is orders of magnitude larger and diverges near the throat, indicating a breakdown in traversability.
+Although it generally decreases with larger $r_0$, the scalar can increase at low frequencies-behavior linked to energy condition distributions.
+We find that, although the model typically violates the NEC near the throat, in specific parameter regimes (e.g., for $r_0=0.5$ and low frequencies $\omega$), the NEC can be satisfied throughout the entire spacetime.
+Furthermore, under other parameters (e.g., $r_0=0.8$), even if the NEC remains violated at the throat, symmetric regions where the NEC is satisfied emerge near the throat.
 Embedding diagrams show that the wormhole usually has one throat, but under special conditions, it can develop an equatorial plane and a double-throat structure.